Patrick Mahomes II might be QB of the future, but for now Chiefs are 'riding with Alex'

 Maclin is among the Chiefs to publicly applaud that approach.

-“There’s no rush,’’ he said.
-“There’s no rush to get (Mahomes) out there and have him thrown into the fire.
+"There's no rush," he said.
+"There’s no rush to get [Mahomes] out there and have him thrown into the fire.
 You’ve seen guys handle that.
 I’m not saying he couldn’t handle that but if you don’t have to rush it, why rush it?
 Alex is a great quarterback.
 He has a lot of great years left.
 And we’re right there.
-We came up a little short last year but I think we’re moving in the right direction.’’
+We came up a little short last year but I think we’re moving in the right direction."

 It’s obviously important to the Chiefs to establish that position publicly.

-“Clearly when you take a quarterback in the first round there’s always speculation about this, speculation about that,’’ Maclin said.
-“But the good thing about coach Reid and his track record is that when he says something, he means it.
+"Clearly when you take a quarterback in the first round there’s always speculation about this, speculation about that," Maclin said.
+"But the good thing about coach Reid and his track record is that when he says something, he means it.
 We’re going to rally behind that.

-“This is Alex’s show.
+"This is Alex’s show.
 We’re all behind him.
 I look forward to us taking that next step as a team.
 Like I said, we’re close.
-We’ve got to take that next step.’’
+We’ve got to take that next step."

 The situation has the potential to be awkward, with the Chiefs acquiring the quarterback they believe to be Smith’s eventual replacement.
 So Smith in an interview last week said he appreciated the support of his teammates and coaches.

-“Any of that extracurricular stuff that maybe goes on elsewhere doesn’t take place here,’’ he said.
-“That’s just kind of the environment we have.’’
+"Any of that extracurricular stuff that maybe goes on elsewhere doesn’t take place here,’’ he said.
+“That’s just kind of the environment we have."

 That’s the environment within.
 In the public environment, the discussion about when Mahomes might become the starter will continue and it will only become louder when the season starts if Smith isn’t playing well or the Chiefs aren’t winning.